rishabhsairawat/pii-tokenizer/README.md

 3. Batch operations are used for both encryption and decryption to minimize API calls.
 4. Authentication is based on IP whitelisting; no API key is required.

+## Compatibility

+- Supports Ruby 2.4.1 or higher
+- Compatible with Rails 4.2 and Rails 5.x

 ## Local Development

 ### Prerequisites